ferrocene/ferrocene/src/entities-and-resolution.rst

       :t:`candidate container type`.

    #. :dp:`fls_ljnjxex3u5o`
-      If such a :t:`candidate named field` exists, then the :t:`field access expression` resolves to that :t:`candidate named field` and :t:`field resolution` stops.
+      If such a :t:`candidate named field` exists and is visible at the point of the :t:`field access expression`, then the :t:`field access expression` resolves to that :t:`candidate named field` and :t:`field resolution` stops.

 :dp:`fls_nm06mru40tyg`
 A :t:`field access expression` shall resolve to exactly one :t:`field`.